A Brief Overview

 - PAVE provides a 40-minute webinar about suicide awareness.

-- PAVE provides additional information about Social Emotional Learning (SEL) and state actions related to SEL programming and staff development in a series of three articles.
+- PAVE provides information about Social Emotional Learning (SEL) in a series of three articles.

 - For 1:1 assistance, families can reach out to PAVE’s Parent Training and Information Center through our online Help Request Form or by calling 800-572-7368.